Agenda

 B. Chris Bunin - Enhanced Lessons for the History Classroom

-C. Shannon White – Internet Resources to Assist GIS in the Classroom6:00 – 7:00 pm Dinner
+C. Shannon White – Internet Resources to Assist GIS in the Classroom

 A. Fred Hoffman - Remote Sensing Imagery as Another Data Layer